 Pumpkin activities are a given while doing fall preschool activities.
 Now, it’s time to add some beginning sound activities to your circle time or preschool centers.
 Go on and add these pumpkin beginning sound clip cards to your lesson plans for preschoolers this fall.

 This fall alphabet printable includes one strip for each letter of the alphabet.
 With short vowel sounds for each of the vowels, this beginning sound practice activity is perfect for preschool and kindergarten alike.
 It makes for a great hands on activity for your fall literacy centers too!

 - free beginning sound clip cards printable

-I offered my preschoolers clothing pins for these clip cards.
+I offered my preschoolers clothespins for these clip cards.
 Using clothing pins works on their fine motor skills by testing their pincer grasp.
 Some younger preschoolers find clothing pins to be frustrating and fell like they get in the way of doing the activity.
 In that case, you can offer transparent counters to place over each letter.

 The Set Up